Azure/azure-sdk-for-c/sdk/samples/iot/hub/README.md

 ## Next Steps

 Start using the IoT Hub Client in your solutions.
-More SDK details can be found in [SDK README][IOT_CLIENT_README].
+More SDK details can be found in [SDK README][iot_client_readme].

 ### Additional Documentation